-This A Level Media Studies specification is based on the theoretical framework for analysing and creating media, which provides learners with the tools to develop a critical understanding and appreciation of the media.
+This A Level Media Studies qualification is based on the theoretical framework for analysing and creating media, which provides you with the tools to develop a critical understanding and appreciation of the media.

 Component 1: Meaning and Representations in the Media - a 2 hour exam worth 30% of the qualification.
 This component covers all of the following media forms: music videos; video games; advertising; film marketing; newspapers and radio news/current affairs programmes.